Varunda/iqdb/README.md

 }
 ```

-The `signature` is the raw IQDB signature of the image.
+the `signature` is the raw IQDB signature of the image.
 Two images are similar
 if their signatures are similar.
 The `hash` is the signature encoded as a hex
-string.
+string

-#### Removing images
+#### removing images

-To remove an image to the database, do `DELETE /images/:id` where `:id` is the
+to remove an image to the database, do `DELETE /images/:id` where `:id` is the
-ID number of the image.
+ID number of the image

 ```bash
 curl -X DELETE http://localhost:5588/images/1234